Photo Courtesy of Carol Sharpe

 May in the Garretts' Garden

-So far this spring, Mother Nature has provided plenty of moisture, but
+However, this year Mother Nature has provided plenty of moisture.

 Be aware that windy days can dry out your plants quicker than you might